Dynabeads: Development and description

+Applications

-This discovery revolutionised the liquid-phase kinetic separation of many biological materials.
-The technology behind the beads, called Dynabeads, was licensed to Dynal in 1980 and this magnetic separation technology has been since used for the isolation and manipulation of biological material, including cells, nucleic acids, proteins and pathogenic microorganisms.
+This discovery of Dynabeads revolutionised the liquid-phase kinetic separation of many biological materials.
+Since being licensed to Dynal in 1980, this magnetic separation technology has been since used for the isolation and manipulation of biological material, including cells, nucleic acids, proteins and pathogenic microorganisms.
 The uniformity in size, shape, and surface area allow for reproducibility and help to minimize chemical agglutination.

 Dynabeads are frequently used for cell isolation.
 Cell-types often of interest to purify may be specific leukocytes, such as CD4+ T cells, stem cells, or circulating tumor cells (CTCs).
 Dynabeads may be covalently linked to an antibody that recognizes a specific protein on the surface of the target cell-type.
 Alternatively, Dynabeads may attach to the cell indirectly, either via streptavidin on the Dynabead linking to a biotinylated primary antibody, or a secondary antibody on the Dynabead linking to the primary antibody.
 Streptavidin linkage to the primary antibody allows Dynabeads to capture cells with lower expression of the surface protein.